 Currently, more than 85 percent of USD’s undergraduates participate in study abroad programs including research, internships and community engagement.
-USD is ranked first in the nation for undergraduate study abroad participation.
+Over the past five years USD has been ranked consistently within the top 3 in the nation for study abroad participation.
 Academic programs are offered through 135 programs in 44 countries in 76 cities where students are challenged to explore existing global perspectives and cultures to become ethical leaders in a globally complex world.

 Graduate student programs are tailored to provide hands-on experience within a particular field of study.
 Several graduate programs, including our Leadership Studies and International MBA programs, require international experience for degree completion.